 All applicants are strongly encouraged to apply to an alternative campus that offers your preferred major.
-If applying after the initial filing period, consult http://info.sjsu.edu for current information.
-Similar information is conveniently available at www.calstate.edu/apply.
+If applying after the initial filing period, consult http://info.sjsu.edu/apply.

 Admission - Application Acknowledgment

 About a week after applying at Cal State Apply, you will receive an email with your nine-digit SJSU ID included.
 This nine-digit number will be your primary university identification throughout your career at SJSU.
 Make sure the spam filters on your email account are set to accept email from @sjsu.edu.